 Medicine is one of the most challenging disciplines you can study.
 A lot of thought has gone into our support system, to give you every chance of success.

-If you want to speak to someone confidentially, our student support coordinators are there to listen and can direct you to any other help you need.
+If you want to speak to someone confidentially, our student welfare advisors are there to listen and can direct you to any other help you need.

 We also hold regular forums and student affairs meetings where you can air your concerns.
 We are always happy to listen and we welcome positive change.